-Many new homes are built to be energy efficient and have a small ecological footprint.
+While building a new home, you have the opportunity to make your home energy efficient with a small ecological footprint.
 Efficient homes require less energy to heat and cool.

 They can also have features such as high-efficiency hot water systems, low-flow plumbing fixtures, solar power, bamboo flooring, and other eco-friendly designs.

 Custom home builders often have mortgage subsidiaries or affiliates which provide custom-tailor financing.
 This includes down payments, loan fees, and even interest rates tailored to your budget and situation.

 2 – Cons of building your own house